hphelion/documentation/CarrierGrade/UseCases/TasksforUsers/Instances/carrier-grade.dashboard.instances.live.migrate.md

 <!-- <p style="font-size: small;"> <a href="/helion/commercial/carrier/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/carrier/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/carrier/ga1/">NEXT &#9654;</a></p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Live Migration of Virtual Machines
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Live Migration of Virtual Machines

 Live migration occurs when a virtual machine is transferred to execute on a different compute node with minimal disruption of the guest applications.
 This can happen automatically, or upon request by the system administrator.